 Each hunt session featured two mentees with a mentor or dog handler and eight rooster pheasants.
 Over half of the 50 birds were bagged, cleaned and went home with the mentees for cooking.

-Aside from the hunt, the attendees were provided a seminar on the history and hunting of upland game birds in southern Alberta, a cleaning seminar (followed by everyone cleaning 2 birds) and a cooking seminar.
+Aside from the hunt, the attendees were provided a seminar on the history and hunting of upland gamebirds in southern Alberta, a cleaning seminar (followed by everyone cleaning their birds) and a cooking seminar.

 Dave Scott and Bryn Horne offered a shooting clinic designed for upland bird wing shooting.